nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 They will be often used by Innovative and New Decentralized Companies.

 New blockchain and WEB3 technologies gave a start to such new Internet concepts:
-- Participants cooperate directly, without the participation of a reliable intermediary;
+- Partiescooperate directly, without the participation of a reliable intermediary;
 - Users possess much more control over their personal information;
-- Anyone can use the Internet anywhere, because of its ubiquitousness;
+- Anyone can use the ubiquitousness Internet anywhere, because of its ubiquitousness;
-- The semantic web made user search more effective and beneficial.
+- The semantic web made user search more efficient.

 The first blockchain was introduced 12 years ago.
 Nowadays, bitcoin credibility can be calculated at $1 trillion and 100 million of its users.
 The trust to the bitcoin blockchain is a result of the safe, protected, fast, and beneficial technology for the economy and trading value demonstrated during all 13 years.